Please email your comments & questions to geovisual at comcast.net. Thank you.

 1971? - Grave of Ralph Bunche, Woodlawn Cemetery, Bronx, New York City (USA).
 Ralph Bunche [1903-1971] was acting UN mediator on Palestine.
 After eleven months of virtually ceaseless negotiating, he obtained signatures on armistice agreements between Israel & the Arab States.
 Bunche returned home to a hero's welcome.
 New York City gave him a 'ticker tape' parade up Broadway; Los Angeles declared a 'Ralph Bunche Day."
 He received the Nobel Peace Prize in 1950 & died December 10, 1971, at age 68.
 Only inscription on headstone is "BUNCHE" & two olive branches.

 1975 - Grave of Hannah Arendt, Bard College, Annandale-on- Hudson, New York (USA).
 Hannah Arendt [1906-1975] was an influential German-Jewish political theorist.
 In 1959, she became the first woman appointed to a full professorship at Princeton University.
-See died December 4, 1975, in New York City & was buried at Bard College where her husband taught for many years.
+She died December 4, 1975, in New York City & was buried at Bard College where her husband taught for many years.

-1977 - Grave of Fannie Lou Hamer, Ruleville, Mississippi (USA).
+After March 14, 1977 - Grave of Fannie Lou Hamer, Ruleville, Mississippi (USA).
 Fannie Lou Hamer [1917-1977] was was an American voting rights activist and civil rights leader.
 Tombstone engraved "I am sick and tired of being sick and tired."

 After 1983 - Victory Memorial to the War of October 1973, Medinet Nasr, near Cairo (Eqypt).
 Sadat's tomb is under the Victory Memorial.
 Anwar al-Sadat [1918-1981] & Menachem Begin [1913-1992] of Israel shared the 1978 Nobel Peace Prize.
 Sadat was assassinated October 6, 1981, during the annual victory parade in Cairo.
 The nearby October War Panorama was built on a suggestion made to Hosni Mubarak by Kim Il Sung of North Korea when the Egyptian president visited that country in 1983.